g20021215/Simulation-Projecct-2022-5-4/README.md

         else
             number = sum(events(4,member) > events(1,i));
-            %If the cashier system is full, then reject ith customer, and mark it to be zero如果系统已满，则系统拒绝第 i个顾客，其标志位置 0 if number >= N+1
+            %If the cashier system is full, then reject ith customer, and mark it to be zero. if number >= N+1
                 events(5,i) = 0;
-                %如果系统为空，则第 i个顾客直接接受服务
-            else
+                %If the system is empty, then the ith customer will directly be served. else
                 if number == 0
-                    %其等待时间为 0
+                    %The waiting time is zero.

                     %PROGRAMLANGUAGEPROGRAMLANGUAGE
                     events(3,i) = 0;
-                    %其离开时刻等于到达时刻与服务时间之和
-                    events(4,i) = events(1,i)+events(2,i);
-                    %其标志位置 1
+                    %Time point of departure is equal to the sum of arrival time point and the serve time. events(4,i) = events(1,i)+events(2,i);
+                    %Mark the number to be 0.
                     events(5,i) = 1;
                     member = [member,i];
-                    %如果系统有顾客正在接受服务，且系统等待队列未满，则第i个顾客进入系统
+                    %If there are customers are being served, and the system doesn't filled, then the ith customer will enter the system.

                 else len_mem = length(member);
-                    %其等待时间等于队列中前一个顾客的离开时刻减去其到达时刻
-                    events(3,i)=events(4,member(len_mem))-events(1,i);
-                    %其离开时刻等于队列中前一个顾客的离开时刻加上其服务时间
-                    events(4,i)=events(4,member(len_mem))+events(2,i);
-                    %标识位表示其进入系统后，系统内共有的顾客数
+                    %The waiting time is equal to the last customer leaving time point minus its arrival time point. events(3,i)=events(4,member(len_mem))-events(1,i);
+                    %The leaving time point is equal to the last customer leaving time minus its serve time. events(4,i)=events(4,member(len_mem))+events(2,i);
-                    events(5,i) = number+1;
+                    %when the mark number enter the system, the total number in this system. events(5,i) = number+1;
                     member = [member,i];
                 end